-- Meat – Use ground turkey, ground pork, ground sausage, or a combination of meats instead
+- Meat - Use ground turkey, ground pork, ground sausage, or a combination of ground meats instead

-- Dark Soy Sauce – Use light soy sauce, hoisin sauce, oyster sauce, double black soy sauce, 1 teaspoon regular soy sauce, ¼ teaspoon molasses, and ⅛ teaspoon sugar, or for ¼ cup (12 teaspoon or 10 teaspoon regular soy sauce, 2 ½ teaspoons molasses and 1 teaspoon sugar)
+- Dark Soy Sauce - Use light soy sauce, teriyaki sauce, hoisin sauce, oyster sauce, double black soy sauce, or, for this recipe specifically, to replace ¼ cup of dark soy sauce use 10 teaspoon regular soy sauce, 2 ½ teaspoons molasses and 1 teaspoon sugar

 - Bread Crumbs - Use regular bread crumbs instead of Panko.